Prag8855/aab/content/guides/blue-card.md

 - Bring your family to Germany with the [family reunion visa](/glossary/Family%20reunion%20visa)[^14]
 - Become a German [permanent resident](/glossary/Niederlassungserlaubnis) after 33 months (21 months if you speak B1 German)[^10]

+This guide explains how to apply for a [[Blue Card]] in Berlin or in your home country.

+{% include "_blocks/tableOfContents.html" %}

 ## Who needs a Blue Card?

-If you are not a citizen of the [[European Union]], the [[EEA]] or Switzerland, you need a [residence permit](/glossary/Aufenthaltstitel) to live in Germany.
-The Blue Card is a type of residence permit.
+The Blue Card is a type of [residence permit](/glossary/Aufenthaltstitel).
+If you are not a citizen of the [EU](/glossary/European%20Union), the [[EEA]] or Switzerland, you need a residence permit to live in Germany.

 **[Who needs a residence permit ➞](/guides/residence-permit)**